 With respect to the compensation for the Chief Executive Officer, the Compensation Committee evaluates the Chief Executive Officer's performance and sets his compensation.
 With respect to our corporate performance as a factor in compensation decisions, the Compensation Committee considers, among other aspects, the achievement of our long-term and short-term strategic goals, revenue goals, profitability, and return to our investors.
 Our Chief Executive Officer plays an important advisory role in the compensation-setting process of the other executive officers, including the NEOs.
 Our Chief Executive Officer evaluates the performance of the other executive officers and makes recommendations to the Compensation Committee concerning performance objectives and salary and bonus levels for the other executive officers, including the NEOs.
+The Compensation Committee annually discusses the recommendations with the Chief Executive Officer.
 The Compensation Committee may, in its sole discretion, approve, in whole or in part, the recommendations of the Chief Executive Officer.
 In fiscal 2019, the Compensation Committee approved Mr. Jenkins's recommendations for salary and bonus with respect to each of the other executive officers, including the NEOs.